 Wrap Up

 I’m glad to finally have visited the Rockfort Mineral Bath.
-It’s a decent place to spend some time in Kingston.
-I recommend this to the solo traveller who is cautious about his/her safety.
-However, I give it ☆☆☆ 3 of 5 stars because I think the mineral bath could have been developed to look somewhat authentic. . .
-This is my first time to a mineral bath, but I expected a more natural look.
-It has been developed to look like an ordinary pool, rather than what it is- a naturally occurring mineral spring.
+It’s a decent place to spend some time in Kingston, and is perfect for solo travelers.
+However, I wish the mineral bath was developed to look somewhat authentic. . .
+This was my first time to a mineral bath, and I’d expected a more natural look.
+It has been developed to look like an ordinary pool, rather than what it is– a naturally occurring mineral spring.
 Also, the fort ruins need better preservation for their historical significance.
+So, have you ever been to the Rockfort Mineral Bath or would you like to visit?
+Sound off in the comments section below!

 You are bringing back so many childhood memories with this post.
 Niceeeee😁